A Very Merry Unauthorized Children's Scientology Pageant: 2006–present

 The 2008 Chicago production was well received, and A Red Orchid Theatre again put on a production of the play in its 2009–2010 season.
 The Chicago production was directed by Steve Wilson, and ran from November 12, 2009 through January 3, 2010.
 The play's artistic director, Kirsten Fitzgerald spoke positively of rehearsals for the Chicago production: "The energy that explodes into the theatre with the start of each rehearsal is palpable and impossible to deny, even from the office next door.
 I am ecstatic and so very grateful to bring last year's smash-hit to audiences old and new.
 The heart of last year's joyous and hilarious Chicago Premiere returns with plenty of surprises and new fun up our sleeves."
 Crain's Chicago Business ranked the production as one of the top ten things to do for the weekend in the city.
 Another Illinois production ran from December 7, 2009 to January 3, 2010, by Next Theatre in Evanston.
-On December 2, 2009, performers sang songs from the play in a production called The Songs of Kyle Jarrow at the 92YTribeca in Manhattan, New York.
-Performers included Jeb Brown, Tony Award-nominee Alison Fraser, Susan Goodwillie, Caesar Samayoa, Libby Winters, and Lauren Worsham.

 A 2010 production was planned in Clearwater, Florida, for showings December 2 through December 22.
 The play in Clearwater is produced by American Stage for the After Hours series.
 A representative for the theater, Andy Orrell, told the St. Petersburg Times, "The After Hours series does shows that are more avant garde, more risque, shows that we couldn't really do on the main stage.
 In a lot of ways, this show fits perfectly into that criteria."
 Clearwater is a spiritual headquarters for the Scientology organization; when contacted for a statement by St. Petersburg Times, Kyle Jarrow responded, "Wow! - I had no idea they were doing the show down there.
 Clearwater is almost ground zero for Scientology.
 That's sure to be extra controversial."
 The American Stage Theatre Company performs out of the Raymond James Theatre in St. Petersburg, Florida.
 The Actors Guild of Lexington in Lexington, Kentucky planned a production to run from April 7 – 17, 2011, directed by the group's artistic director Eric Seale.